Frontenac Folly (68km)

 Full Route Map:

 Distance: 67.7 km (41.9 miles)

 Suggested Tire Width: 35mm or wider

 Amenities: The starting point in the village of Sharbot Lake has several convenience stores and restaurants.
 A small public beach on the northern shores of Big Clear Lake offers access to a privy.
-The hamlet of Arden, at the approximate halfway point, serves as an alternative starting point, but includes no amenities.
+The hamlet of Arden, at the approximate halfway point, serves as an alternative starting point and host a small general store and chip stand.
 Finally, a large public beach can be found just off route on the north-eastern shores of Long Lake, approximately 17km from the end of the loop.

 Parking: Ample on-street parking can be found in the village of Sharbot Lake.
 Public off-street parking can be found at Sharbot Lake Beach.
 Those wishing to avail themselves of Sharbot Lake’s amenities during the ride itself are advised to start from the hamlet of Arden.
 Here, off street parking can be found at the new municipal parking lot off Arden Rd., or the Kennebec Recreation Park,